clevercss/clevercss/documentation.rst

 not flat.
 While this is obviously against the Python Zen, it's nonetheless a good idea for structural styles.

-..
-XXX why is it against the Python Zen?

 Nutshell
 ========